Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Introduction

-\paragraph{Additional techniques for the choice-based scenario.} Extending the proposal-based algorithm to the choice-based scenario introduces a unique challenge: the decision-maker can only influence the customer's behavior indirectly, through the assortment of resources offered.
-To the best of our knowledge, this work is the first to integrate choice models within the proposal-based algorithmic framework.
-Our approach incorporates several new techniques.
+\paragraph{Policy design for the BAM-based scenario.} Extending the proposal-discarding algorithm to the BAM-based scenario introduces a unique challenge: the decision-maker can influence customer behavior only indirectly through the assortment of resources offered.
+To the best of our knowledge, this work is the first to integrate choice models into the proposal-discarding algorithmic framework.
+Our approach incorporates three new techniques.
 First, drawing inspiration from the sales-based linear program (SBLP) introduced by \citet{gallego2015general}, we formulate a polynomial-sized fluid relaxation that approximates the online optimum.
-Second, we recognize that, unlike in the accept-or-reject scenario, probabilistic independence across resources does not naturally hold here, as a customer's selection is influenced by the entire assortment.
-To address this, we construct assortments by independently including each proposed resource with a scaled-down probability, and introduce a technical mechanism---a randomized coupling function that links the customer's choice to a randomly generated subset of resources---designed to restore probabilistic independence.
-We show that this conservative sampling strategy approximately preserves the ex-ante choice probability of each resource, thereby maintaining alignment with the fluid solution and enabling theoretical performance guarantees.
+Second, since the decision here is an offered assortment, we construct the assortment by selecting the subset of the proposal set that maximizes the expected revenue.
+This can be viewed as a natural generalization of selecting the max-weight proposal in the original proposal-discarding algorithm.
+Third, we observe that, unlike in the accept-or-reject scenario, probabilistic independence across resources does not hold in general, because a customer's choice depends on the entire assortment. \tw{To address this, we introduce a technical mechanism: a randomized coupling function that links the customer's choice to a randomly generated subset of resources, designed to restore probabilistic independence.
+In particular, given two vectors $\mathbf{q}, \mathbf{q}' \in [0,1]^{M}$, we couple a random choice $\tilde{j}$ satisfying $\Pr[\tilde{j} = j] = q'_j$ with a random set $\mathcal{Q}$ that includes each $j \in [M]$ independently with probability $q_j$, in such a way that $\tilde{j} \in \mathcal{Q}$ whenever $\tilde{j} \in [M]$.\footnote{We use $[n]$ to denote $\{1,\dots, n \}$ for any nonnegative integer $n$.} }

+\tw{We develop new performance analysis for the BAM-based scenario.
+In short, we lower-bound the expected revenue of the highest-revenue assortment constructed from the proposal set, in which each resource is included independently.
+We partition resources into small- and large-attractiveness groups and derive tighter lower bounds on the expected revenue of the highest-revenue assortment in each group.
+We then combine these two bounds to obtain the final lower bound. }